inoxlang/inox/docs/language-reference.md

 - `ws/simul-connection` - simultaneous number of WebSocket connections, the counter can go up & down since connections can be closed.
 - `execution/cpu-time` - the counter decrements on its own, it pauses when an IO operation is being performed.
 - `execution/total-time` - the counter decrements on its own.

+## Main Module

+In Inoxlang "a" **main module** does not always refer to the first module being executed because in some cases modules can invoke other "main" modules.
+In general the main module is the "main" module of "a" project.

 # Static Check